-This improved rate of $\ell_1$ penalized least squares is also achieved by all-subset selection and by our new greedy implementation of $\ell_1$ penalized least squares, while in contrast the bounds available for stepwise selection algorithms with subset-size penalty lock in at the slightly slower rate.
+This improved rate of l_1 penalized least squares is also achieved by all-subset selection and by our new greedy implementation of l_1 penalized least squares, while in contrast the bounds available for stepwise selection algorithms with subset-size penalty lock in at the slightly slower rate.

-For other papers on $\ell_1$ penalized least squares, see Bunea, Tsybakov, Wegkamp [24, 25] and references cited therein.
-The result that the risk of $\ell_1$ penalized least squares is bounded by the population tradeoff between approximation error and $\ell_1$ norm is new.
-Along with our present manuscript, current work in this direction is in a manuscript by Zhang [89] independent of our development, plus our paper [14] providing risk bounds for $\ell_1$ penalized log-likelihood.
-Fascinating prior results are in the cited [24, 25], from which we learned some detail of choice of $\lambda$ in the small M case.
+For a number of additional papers on l_1 penalized least squares, see Bunea, Tsybakov,

+Wegkamp [24, 25] and references cited therein.
+The result that the risk of l_1 penalized least squares is bounded by the population tradeoff between approximation error and l_1 norm is new.
+Along with our present manuscript, current work in this direction is a manuscript by Zhang [89] independent of our development, plus our risk bounds for l_1 penalized log-likelihood in [13].
+Fascinating prior results are in the cited [24, 25], from which we learned some detail of choice of λ in the small M case.
 They do not seek results of the type (1.1) in the form (1.3).
-Rather, imposing additional conditions (e.g., that pairs of candidate terms in the library are nearly orthogonal), they examine $\ell_1$ penalized least squares as a subset selection rule for which, after some analysis, they apply conclusions of Birgé and Massart [20, 21] to obtain a bound that is not a minimum of approximation error plus $\ell_1$ norm, but rather a minimum of approximation error plus a multiple of log subset size.
+Rather, imposing additional conditions (e.g., that pairs of candidate terms in the library are nearly orthogonal), they examine l_1 penalized least squares as a subset selection rule for which, after some analysis, they apply conclusions of Birgé and Massart [21, 20] to obtain a bound that is not a minimum of approximation error plus l_1 norm, but rather a minimum of approximation error plus a multiple of log subset size.
 In a roundabout way, bounds in the form (1.3) could follow from their bounds, by invoking approximation properties for suitable subsets, but that approach is limited to libraries that satisfy their additional conditions.

-Estimators other than $\ell_1$ penalized least squares have been shown also to achieve risk of order $\sqrt{(\log M)/n}$ governed by $\ell_1$ properties.
-These include the aggregation method of Juditsky and Nemirovski [55], the exponentiated gradient on-line learning algorithm of Kivinen and Warmuth [56], and greedy algorithms with a line of development traced in [59] and [12] and further developed here.
-Moreover, under specific assumptions on the noise distribution, one can use Cesàro averages of Bayes predictive density estimates to obtain general risk bounds analogous to (1.1) as in [10] with applications to various regression settings, including $\ell_1$ control on risk, as developed in the sequence of papers by Yang et al [84, 87], Catoni [28], and Tsybakov [80].
-In problems of nonparametric classification, Koltchinskii and Panchenko [57] have related results, including analogous improvements from covering properties with $\ell_1$ control.
-Case (B): We show the validity of subset-size penalties for which the main terms takes the form where C is a constant depending on B' and $\delta$ .
-This penalty has a more direct description-length interpretation, in accordance with the MDL principle [14, 15].
-Representors are given by first describing a subset of size m out of $M_n$ in the library cover, using codelength $\log {\binom{M_n}{m}}$ and then $m \log n$ represents additional description length required to represent truncated linear combinations to suitable precision.
-Setting aside for now secondary terms and the effect of greedy algorithms, our bound on the risk of the estimator takes the following form where $\mathcal{F}m$ is the class of all m term linear combinations from the given library, with implications for the risk depending on the accuracy of approximation of $f^$ by members of $\mathcal{F}m$ .
-Details of conclusions of this type are in Section 5.
+Estimators other than l_1 penalized least squares have been shown also to achieve risk of order $\sqrt{(\log M)/n}$ governed by l_1 properties.
+These include the aggregation method of Juditsky and Nemirovski [55], the exponentiated gradient on-line learning algorithm of Kivinen and Warmuth [56], and greedy algorithms with a line of development traced in Barron, Cohen, Dahmen, and Devore [11] and further developed here.
+Moreover, under specific assumptions on the noise distribution, one can use Cesàro averages of Bayes predictive density estimates to obtain general risk bounds analogous to (1.1) as in Barron [9] with applications to various regression settings, including l_1 control on risk, as developed in the sequence of papers by Yang and Barron [87], Yang [84], Catoni [28], and Tsybakov [80].
+In problems of nonparametric classification, Koltchinskii and Panchenko [57] have related results, including analogous improvements from covering properties with l_1 control.

+1.3.2 Penalty based on the l_0 norm of the coefficients

+We show the validity of penalties for which the main terms takes the form where C is a constant depending on B' and δ .
+This penalty has a more direct descriptionlength interpretation, in accordance with the MDL principle [14, 13].
+Representors are given by first describing a subset of size m out of M_n in the library cover, using codelength $\log {\binom{M_n}{m}}$ and then $m \log n$ represents additional description length required to represent truncated linear combinations to suitable precision.
+Setting aside for now secondary terms and the effect of greedy algorithms, our bound on the risk of the estimator takes the following form where \mathcal{F}m is the class of all m term linear combinations from the given library, with implications for the risk depending on the accuracy of approximation of f^ by members of \mathcal{F}m .
+Details of conclusions of this type are in Chapter 5.

-(1.4) $$C\left\{\log\binom{M_n}{m} + m\log n\right\},$$
+$$C\left\{\log\binom{M_n}{m} + m\log n\right\},\tag{1.4}$$